-Since 28 January 2019, you can perform an online right to work check to establish that an applicant has a right to a licence.
+Since 28 January 2019, you can perform an online right to work check to establish that your licence applicant is entitled to work.
 You can do an online check by using the online service, entitled 'View a job applicant's right to work details' on GOV.UK.